Interview with Ar’lene D. Lafferty - Part 2

 At the Southern Comfort Conference.

 Ar’lene: The stubbornness and misunderstanding of my parents.
 My sister was the first to know.
-It’s all different today.
-Also, I can say this, “I would have loved to begin transitioning as a child or better yet, be born 100% female”.
+Things are very different today.
+I can also say this: “I would have loved to begin transitioning as a child, or better yet, to have been born 100% female.”

-Monika: What did you feel when you were finally a woman?
+Monika: How did you feel when you finally became the woman you were meant to be?

-Ar’lene: “Check it off with a big checkmark!”
-I felt very lucky then and Happy-Happy-Happy!!!
+Ar’lene: "Check it off with a big checkmark!"
+I felt incredibly lucky and happy—Happy-Happy-Happy!!!

-Monika: What do you enjoy most in being a woman?
+Monika: What do you enjoy the most about being a woman?

-Ar’lene: Cosmetics, clothes with style, dating hot men (in the past), being married to a sweet man (at present), and my trades (as an Electrologist and a Cosmetologist).
+Ar’lene: Cosmetics, stylish clothes, dating hot men (in the past), being married to a sweet man (currently), and my work as an Electrologist and Cosmetologist.
 Also, my HRT.
-It is easy for me to travel going through airport security.
-I even traveled for five (5) months through Europe on a Rail Pass in 1986 and many times visited the United Kingdom since then.
+Traveling is easy for me, especially going through airport security.
+I even traveled for five months through Europe on a Rail Pass in 1986 and have visited the United Kingdom many times since then.

-Monika: You are married to a man.
-Was it difficult for him to accept you as a trans-woman?
+Monika: You're married to a man.
+Was it challenging for him to accept you as a trans woman?

 Southern Comfort Conference - Seminar 2009